aws-samples/aws-control-tower-automate-account-creation/README.md

 * [AWS Lambda](https://aws.amazon.com/lambda/)
 * [Amazon DynamoDB](https://aws.amazon.com/dynamodb/)

+## TLDR

+1. Upload a CSV file with the exact same headers as sample.csv into an S3 bucket in the region you will deploy the solution.
+2. Set the URL for the uploaded CSV file in the URLForInputCSVFile parameter in the BatchAccountCreation.yaml file.
+3. Set your OU and AdminEmail parameters in the BatchAccountCreation.yaml file.
+(The OU parameter here is for the budget stack set ONLY.)
+4. Deploy the BatchAccountCreation.yaml file in AWS CloudFormation.

 ## Prerequsites

 1. You have an AWS Control Tower landing zone deployed in your account.
 You can refer to the AWS Control Tower User Guide on getting started.